sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-08-25-java-oom-permgen-metaspace.md

 -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=D:\OOM
 ```

-And add **anyone from section D**.
+And add **anyone from section D** based on which JVM you are using.

 # Step 2.
 Scenario:
-A PermGen space is used to store following items [info source](https://blogs.oracle.com/jonthecollector/presenting-the-permanent-generation)
+A PermGen space is used to store following items :
 - Methods of a class (including the bytecodes)
 - Names of the classes (in the form of an object that points to a string also in the permanent generation)
 - Constant pool information (data read from the class file, see chapter 4 of the JVM specification for all the details).